podsadd/SSLCertExpirySummary/README.md

      | email | nvarchar(150) | no |
      | password | nvarchar(150) | no |
      | isadmin | int | no |

-9. When you first register a user, you will need to update the isadmin field to 1.
+> When you first register a user, you will need to update the isadmin field to 1.
 There is no way to make a user admin other than through the database.

+7. In VSCode, map launch.json file to 'run and debug' configuration and click run
+> Note: If running from command line, use the following 2 commands to run:

+> `Set PYTHONHASHSEED=0`

+> `flask --app app run --no-debugger --no-reload --port 5000`

 ### Things I would improve on
 - Dockerize the project